Brief · foreign policy and war powers

 Reporting requirements.
 Substantial executive-branch reporting on operations under AUMFs, with regular congressional review.

-AUMF repeal has produced unusual bipartisan alignment in recent sessions.
-Senator Tim Kaine (D-VA) and Senator Todd Young (R-IN) have been among the leading advocates for repeal of stale AUMFs in the Senate.
-The 2002 AUMF repeal has had bipartisan majorities in both chambers of Congress in multiple sessions.
+AUMF repeal produced unusual bipartisan alignment over several sessions, and that alignment is what finally carried the 1991 and 2002 repeals across the line.
+Senator Tim Kaine (D-VA) and Senator Todd Young (R-IN) were among the leading Senate advocates for repeal of stale AUMFs; the 2002 repeal had drawn bipartisan majorities in both chambers in multiple prior sessions before becoming law in the FY2026 NDAA.

-The 2002 AUMF repeal advanced through the Senate in 2023 with substantial bipartisan support.
-The political coalition behind repeal has included libertarian-leaning Republicans concerned about executive war power, traditional foreign-policy moderates concerned about congressional abdication, and most Democrats.
-The opposition has come primarily from senators concerned about flexibility for executive-branch operations and from those concerned that repeal would constrain ongoing operations against ISIS or al-Shabaab.
+The coalition behind repeal included libertarian-leaning Republicans concerned about executive war power, traditional foreign-policy moderates concerned about congressional abdication, and most Democrats.
+The opposition came primarily from members concerned about flexibility for executive-branch operations, and from those who worried repeal would constrain ongoing operations against ISIS or al-Shabaab.
+In the end, the case that the 1991 and 2002 statutes were obsolete — that they authorized force in conflicts that had ended decades ago — was strong enough to overcome that resistance, particularly once it was clear that neither statute was load-bearing for any current operation.

-The 2001 AUMF repeal has been harder.
+The 2001 AUMF repeal is harder, and that is why it was not part of the FY2026 NDAA.
 The 2001 AUMF is the legal basis for ongoing operations in multiple theaters.
 Repeal without a replacement framework would create a legal vacuum for those operations.
 Repeal with a replacement framework requires consensus on the replacement — which has proven elusive.

 The replacement framework